VerifyTests/DiffEngine/docs/mdsource/diff-tool.source.md

 ### Not Running

-If no diff tool is running for the comparison of the current verification (per test), a new diff tool instance will be launched.
+If no tool is running for the comparison of the current verification (per test), a new tool instance will be launched.

 ### Is Running

-If a diff tool is running for the comparison of the current verification (per test), and a new verification fails, the following logic will be applied:
+If a tool is running for the comparison of the current verification (per test), and a new verification fails, the following logic will be applied:

 | Auto Refresh | Mdi   | Behavior |
 |--------------|-------|----------|